fresh-minds/functional-matchmaking-kata/readme.md

 #### Tests
 [Tests.hs](MatchMaker/Tests.hs) contains some [QuickCheck](https://hackage.haskell.org/package/QuickCheck-2.15.0.1/docs/Test-QuickCheck.html) tests
 to verify your code.
 From the repl you can run `ghci> test` to run these tests.
+The tests are just meant as some extra tooling, understanding or using QuickCheck is not in scope for this Kata (unless you really want to..)

 ### Story 1 - Electing Hosts